Categories

 Roll balls in remaining 1/3 cup of toasted coconut.

-Store in refrigerator or freezer until hard – in minutes they’ll be easy to nibble on.
+Store in fridge or freezer until they harden and are easy to nibble on 🙂

 Tips & Tricks

-• Be careful not to burn the coconut when you toast it, because it turns golden quickly.
+• Be careful not to burn the coconut when you toast that because it turns golden quickly.

-• Gently melt the coconut oil until slightly liquid so you don’t harm beneficial fatty acids.
+• Gently melt coconut oil at a low setting until slightly liquid so you don’t harm beneficial fatty acids.

 • Make a bunch at once and store in the freezer.